 In 2017, musicians have more tools than ever to promote their releases and upcoming performances.
 But just because these resources exist doesn’t mean it’s always clear on how to best use them to get results.
 Being a successful musician, whether locally or internationally, means knowing the ins-and-outs of getting your music into the ears of the people who it will best connect with.
 From social media to press releases, how do you get your music from Pro Tools on your home computer to local stages and featured on blogs?

 In the sixth installment of installment of the Mastering The Hustle workshop series, we invited a panel of Seattle promoters, bookers, and artists to share insights on how up-and-coming musicians can utilize new platforms to get their music out there and find their fans.
-Seattle songwriter and rapper Sassyblack, Sub Pop’s Manager of Social Media Content + Strategy Rachel White, BuildStrong Music and Do206’s Austin Santiago, and SoundGig Presents’ C.J.
+Seattle vocalist and producer Sassyblack, Sub Pop’s Manager of Social Media Content + Strategy Rachel White, BuildStrong Music and Do206’s Austin Santiago, and SoundGig Presents’ C.J.
 Frederick all discussed ways they’ve promoted themselves and other artists on a panel moderated by KEXP’s Greg Vandy, host of The Roadhouse.

 Building Your Audience